cynex/MaterialFX/README.md

 - Additional Cubemap Reflections
 - FX Map(Growth, Snow, Wetness)
 - Easy to use UI with included tools to repackage textures

+How to use

+- Download repo for latest updates (beta)
+- Download the unity package (https://github.com/cynex/MaterialFX/blob/master/MaterialFX/UnityPackage_MaterialFX.unitypackage)